jamesncox/memes-vs-gifs-react/notes.md

 [x] Display saved memes and gifs with a modal.

-[] Create Meme with external URL
+[x] Create Meme with external URL
-    []  "previewMeme" state, to hold a potential meme before saving to database []  Once a caption is selected, can then save to database like normal.
+    [x]  "previewMeme" state, to hold a potential meme before saving to database [x]  Once a caption is selected, can then save to database like normal.

+[] Refactor created caption to only be persisted to database once it's "previewed" like created meme
+    [] probably will have to refactor backend caption to "find_or_create_by" or something similar

 [] Should have an "About" page with info about the app, maybe myself and maybe contact info.

+[] Add UserGifs and UserMemes components to call in UserProfile Component (presentation/container relationship)

+[] Refactor the href / <a> tag </a> problem into onClick and function for popUp/Modal display

 # Loading Gif Options
     my "is loading" animation, not a spinning wheel